TheSimpleZ/ServiceBlock/docs/README.md

 The purpose of this library is to reduce a lot of the noise that comes with setting up a micro-service.
 Allowing the developer to focus on writing business logic.

+{% hint style="warn" %}
-**Since this library is still in early development APIs might change drastically until v2.0.0**
+Since this library is still in early development APIs might change drastically until v2.0.0
+{% endhint %}

 To get a quick overview of what this framework offers [check out the requirements and features](./Requirements&features.md).
 If you want to get started right away, check out the [Quick start guide](./Quickstart.md).